Can You Use Tung Oil On Cedar? (How To Apply?) Explained!

-One day when I was working with cedar, I was curious about using and applying tung oil on cedar.
+One day when I was working with cedar, I was curious about finishing it with tung oil for durability.

-I did some research and here’s what I’ve found:
+So, I did some research and here’s what I’ve found about using Tung oil on cedar,

 Yes, you can use tung oil on cedar with no issue.
 Tung oil makes a protective film over cedar with a natural look.
 Pure tung oil gives a light yellow color to cedar while dark tung oil darkens the cedarwood.
 Apply tung oil on cedar after a light sanding and let it dry and cure properly.